-I originally wrote this back in 2006, and since then it’s been a yearly tradition to update it and post it here on the blog.
+Ever since I wrote this five years ago it’s been a yearly tradition to update it and post it here on the blog on Thanksgiving.
 Hope you enjoy it, and I hope you enjoy a wonderful holiday week with the ones you love.
 I’ll be back on Monday with more nonsense.

 I’ve noticed a disturbing trend over the last few years that seems to gain more and more popularity every Thanksgiving.
 I’m not sure who started it, but I want to stop it, and I’m asking for your help.

 The trend in question is the overuse of the word ‘tryptophan’.
 Yes, that mystery substance in turkey that supposedly makes your eyelids heavy after Thanksgiving dinner.
 Come the fourth Thursday in November, tryptophan is everyone’s favorite three-syllable word.